astuder/Inside-EZRadioPRO/tools/README.md

 patch-crypto.py rom.bin patch.csg -o output-file
 ~~~~

 To encrypt a patch, run the script providing a binary ROM dump and an unencrypted patch file and the option `-e`.
 The output file will contain the encrypted patch.
-CRC fields of the input file are ignored and overwritten with the correct values.
+CRC fields of the input file are ignored and replaced with the correct values.

 ~~~~
 patch-crypto.py rom.bin unencrypted-patch -o output-file -e